 “Our success is testimony to the exquisite presentation of our food, which is prepared by our AWARD-WINNING chefs in our kitchen using only the freshest and finest ingredients.
 Whether you eat in or take out, we hope you will enjoy our food and visit again.”

 The Gables is a fine example of the traditional Black & White architecture of Herefordshire.
 This large half-timbered building, built of the local oak, stands proudly in the centre of Weobley.

 The Tudor Guest House, parts of which date from 1530, is situated in the centre of this picturesque village.
 The accommodation offered is either double or twin rooms with en-suites.
 All rooms have TV and tea and coffee making facilities.
-Full English breakfast is served in the charming ‘Olde Worlde’ dining room.
+A Continental breakfast is served in the charming ‘Olde Worlde’ dining room.

 Your small dog is welcome to come with you and you can enjoy the lovely garden from where you can see the Parish Church of St. Peter and St. Paul where "Unconditional Love" was filmed in 1999.

 Situated in the centre of the village, Mellington House offers a choice of Bed and Breakfast or Self Catering accommodation.